querkmachine/beeps.website/src/blog/2024-08-22-frontend-forum-tooling.md

 Task runners, such as [Gulp](https://gulpjs.com) and [Grunt](https://gruntjs.com/), I treat a little differently.
 Alone they don't really do much of anything, but they provide an interface by which you can chain together a bunch of other build scripts in a logical and easier to understand way than something like Bash scripts or npm scripts.

-I think using task runners is sensible regardless of the size of the site in question.
-It's a tool that you can make do what you want, rather than a tool that directly does anything for you.
+I think using task runners is often sensible regardless of the size of the site in question.
+They are tools that you can make do what you want, rather than tools that directly do anything for you.

 ## Well, actually... polyfilling